Multi-Task Instruction Tuning of LLaMa for Specific Scenarios: A Preliminary Study on Writing Assistance: Specifying LLMs to a Scenario

 \subsection{Further Analysis}

-To gain more insights into the instruction-tuning of LLaMa for the writing scenario, we perform further analysis, as listed below.
+To gain more insights into specifying LLMs for a targeted scenario, we perform further analysis, as listed below.

-\paragraph{Larger LLaMa generally performs better on writing tasks.} We first try to explore whether larger LLaMa could achieve better performance on our writing benchmark.
+\paragraph{Larger LLaMA generally performs better on writing tasks.} We first try to explore whether larger LLaMA could achieve better performance on our writing benchmark.
 To this end, we evaluate the performance of Alpaca-13B trained under the same setting as the 7B one (\textbf{7B$\rightarrow$13B} in Table \ref{tab:main}).
-After increasing the model capacity, Alpaca-13B performs slightly better than its 7B brother (avg. score 43.07$\rightarrow$43.76).
-However, we find that on the clarity and coherence tasks, the larger model is worse than the small model, which is somewhat counter-intuitive.
-We guess this may be because the test size of these two tasks is too small, which could introduce some randomness.
+After increasing the model capacity, Alpaca-13B performs slightly better than its 7B variant (avg. score 43.07$\rightarrow$43.76), showing that larger LLMs can indeed result in improvements.

-\paragraph{Fine-tuning LLaMa with better generic instruction data does not necessarily lead to improvements in the writing scenario.} Recently, \citet{peng2023instruction} attempted to generate 52k generic instruction data using GPT4 \cite{openai2023gpt4}, and claimed that fine-tuning LLaMa with their data leads to much better performance than previous data.
-Here, we try to figure out whether better generic instruction data also improve LLaMa's performance on our writing tasks.
+\paragraph{Fine-tuning LLaMA with better generic instruction data does not necessarily lead to improvements in the writing scenario.} Recently, \citet{peng2023instruction} attempted to generate 52k generic instruction data using GPT4 \cite{openai2023gpt4}, and claimed that fine-tuning LLaMA with their data leads to much better performance than previous data.
+Here, we investigate whether better generic instruction data improve performance in our scenario.
 As shown in Table \ref{tab:main} (\textbf{GPT3.5$\rightarrow$GPT4 data}), we can see the answer is no (avg. score 43.07 $\rightarrow$ 42.81).
-We think that better generic data could further enhance LLaMa's general ability to solve various open-ended tasks and interact with users, but it may not improve LLaMa's specific ability in a constrained scenario.
+We think that better generic data could further enhance LLaMA's general ability to solve various open-ended tasks and interact with users, but it may not improve LLaMA's specific ability in a constrained scenario.
+One possible explanation could be that generic instruction data only help LLMs align with human preference, and expose the knowledge that was already acquired from pre-training, whereas it does not teach LLMs any new scenario-specific knowledge \cite{zhou2023lima}.